Get Expert Advice

 Phlebectomy, which is also known as stab avulsion, microphlebectomy or ambulatory phlebectomy, is a technique used to remove varicose veins.
 In this procedure, 1 or 2 tiny cuts are made in the skin, the affected vein is identified, cut and removed through the incisions using a suction device.
 This treatment can either be carried out using local or general anaesthetic and you may experience some bleeding or bruising in the weeks following treatment.

-WHERE CAN I GET MY VARICOSE VEINS TREATED?
+WHERE CAN I GET varicose vein removal

 We currently treat and remove varicose veins in our Wimbledon & Raynes Park, Oxford and Cheltenham clinics.
 To book an appointment with either clinic, please call 0800 048 9230 and a member of the team will talk you through your consultation and then book you an appointment with our consultant vascular surgeon who specialises in varicose vein treatment.